Steinhaus, the House of StoneA place surrounded by woods, rocks and silence

 The estatePanoramic vineyards and an old farm

-The estate, purchased by the Gussalli Beretta family in 2017, has seven hectares of vineyards in a single block, planted with Pinot Noir, Chardonnay, Gewürztraminer, Sauvignon Blanc, Kerner and Pinot Blanc.
+The estate, purchased by the Gussalli Beretta family in 2017, has nine hectares of vineyards in a single block, planted with Pinot Noir, Chardonnay, Gewürztraminer, Sauvignon Blanc, Kerner and Pinot Blanc.

 A fully operational winemaking and ageing cellar and an old farmhouse, originally dedicated to hospitality and currently undergoing renovation, complete the property.Discover our wines